-Earrings, Jewelry, Hats, Fads, Etc. - Students are not permitted to wear makeup or too much jewelry.
-Girls may wear one pair of small, post, pierced earrings or small hoops.
-No dangling earrings.
-Girls with double-pierced ears may wear small posts for each set of piercings.
-Earrings may not be worn in the upper ear lobe.
 Boys are not allowed to wear earrings.
 No tattoos.
 Hats, caps, hoods, scarves, bandanas are not allowed to be worn inside the school building.
 Any "fad" that the principal and staff deem improper will not be permitted.
-No smart watches/devices may be worn as accessories.
+No smart watches/fitbits/ devices that are able to be connected to wifi may be worn as accessories.